usegalaxy-eu/galaxy-social/posts/feed_bot/galaxy_europe/2024-09-05-galaxy-in-research-lin2024-group2.md

   - EOSC
   - EuroScienceGateway
 ---
-📝 New blog post in our *Galaxy in Research* category.
-Today about "Uncovering the evolutionary secrets of wild loquats using comparative chloroplast genomics" by Lin, Z., Guo, Q., Ma, S. et al.
+📝 New blog post about "Uncovering the evolutionary secrets of wild loquats using comparative chloroplast genomics" by Lin, Z., Guo, Q., Ma, S. et al.

 Read more at https://galaxyproject.org/news/2024-09-05-galaxy-in-research-lin2024/